 When building a custom single-family home, cost control is the practice of identifying and reducing related expenses to stay within your established budget and increase the return on your investment.
-While managing budgeted costs sounds easy enough, many people go into the planning and design phase with a certain budget range only to come out the other side with an inflated budget because of the materials, features, and finishes they selected.
+While managing budgeted costs sounds easy enough, many people go into the planning and design phase with a certain budget range only to come out the other side with an inflated budget because of the materials, features, not asking nearly enough questions, and finishes they selected.

 While scope creep is easy to fall into, it’s not inevitable, especially if you are working with an experienced Design-Build team in Alachua County.
 With the help of architectural drafters and your custom home builder, you can develop a better understanding up front of what things cost and whether your vision is feasible within your budget.

 When it comes to cost control for your custom project, both you and your home builder can help.
 One of the best measures you can take is to go into the project with a clear idea of what you want in terms of general layout, architectural style, and other features.
 The more research you can do, the better.
 From there, your Design-Build team helps you refine your vision and nail down the specifics.
 If you come in with an unachievable concept, your home builder can point out and explain the challenges, as well as how they affect the cost of your new home.